 – You can’t wear cowboy boots unless you own cows in Blythe.

 – In Carmel, you can’t eat ice cream on the sidewalk.
 Men cannot mix suit separates; their pants and jacket must match.
 Women can’t wear high heels within the city limits.
-Applying for a job with their police force will little make you a part of the actual Fashion Police.
+Applying for a job with their police force will literally make you a part of the actual Fashion Police.

-Perhaps one of the stupidest laws on the books is the emotionally-charged law that makes Garibaldi, California’s State Fish, protected.
+Garibaldi Perhaps one of the stupidest laws on the books is the emotionally-charged law that makes Garibaldi, California’s State Fish, protected.